TheAncientOwl/TheAncientOwl/README.md

             <img src="badges/materialui.svg" title="MaterialUI" alt="MaterialUI" width="40" height="40"/>
         </div>
         <h3>📌 Summary</h3>
-        <p>🗂️ MangoAnalysis is a data analysis tool for CSV databases, developed as part of my <i>Bachelor's Degree Project</i>.<br>📊 It features a user-friendly interface with powerful analysis techniques such as<br> <a href="https://en.wikipedia.org/wiki/Principal_component_analysis">Principal Components Analysis</a>, <a href="https://en.wikipedia.org/wiki/Factor_analysis">Factor Analysis</a>, <a href="https://en.wikipedia.org/wiki/Regression_analysis">Regression Models</a>, and <a href="https://github.com/TheAncientOwl/mango-analysis?tab=readme-ov-file#-modules">more</a>.<br>🛠️ Built using React, Redux, and Python Flask, this cross-platform application allows users to <br>explore, visualize, and interpret data to uncover valuable insights.<br>✨ Whether you're a researcher or analyst, MangoAnalysis helps you make informed decisions with ease.
+        <p>🗂️ MangoAnalysis is a data analysis tool for CSV databases, developed as part of my <i>Bachelor's Degree Project</i>.<br>📊 It features a user-friendly interface with powerful analysis techniques such as<br> <a href="https://en.wikipedia.org/wiki/Principal_component_analysis">Principal Components Analysis</a>, <a href="https://en.wikipedia.org/wiki/Factor_analysis">Factor Analysis</a>, <a href="https://en.wikipedia.org/wiki/Regression_analysis">Regression Models</a>, and <a href="https://github.com/TheAncientOwl/mango-analysis?tab=readme-ov-file#-modules">more</a>.<br>🛠️ Built using React, Electron, and Python Flask, this cross-platform application allows users to <br>explore, visualize, and interpret data to uncover valuable insights.<br>✨ Whether you're a researcher or analyst, MangoAnalysis helps you make informed decisions with ease.
         </p>
     </div>
 </div>